rizinorg/cutter/README.md

 If any of those do not work, check the more detailed version [here](https://github.com/radareorg/cutter/blob/master/docs/Compiling.md).

 Check this [page](https://github.com/radareorg/cutter/blob/master/docs/Common-errors.md) for common issues.

+### Docker

+To deploy *cutter* using a pre-built `Dockerfile`, it's possible to use the [provided configuration](docker).
+The corresponding `README.md` file also contains instructions on how to get started using the docker image with minimal effort.

 ## Keyboard shortcuts